+4-8-8-4

+4884.UP4000.Young

+Date entry created: 21 December 2019

+Drawings or castings from: prototype is of course the UP Big Boy

+Lettering: Union Pacific #4000

+Scale: 1:16

-4884.UP4000.Young Date entry created: 21 December 2019 Drawings or castings from: prototype is of course the UP Big Boy Lettering: Union Pacific #4000 Scale: 1:16 Owners: unknown, in New York state Contact: Bob Nawa of IL hopes others can deliver current info on this loco.
+Owners: unknown, in New York state

+Contact: Bob Nawa of IL hopes others can deliver current info on this loco.

 His address: "bobsmodels1(at)gmail(dot)com".

-Builder: the late Ted Young of East Peoria IL Year completed: approx. 1950 Year acquired by present owner: approx. 2000 History, comments:
+Builder: the late Ted Young of East Peoria IL

+Year completed: approx. 1950

+Year acquired by present owner: approx. 2000

+History, comments:

 Bob Nawa wrote the author on 23 Sept.
-2019: The photo is from the "Northern Illinois Steam Power Club grounds, where in the early 1980's there was $3\frac{1}{2}$ " track temporarily installed along a fence and the engine run back and forth.
+2019: The photo is from the "Northern Illinois Steam Power Club grounds, where in the early 1980's there was 3 $\frac{1}{2}$ " track temporarily installed along a fence and the engine run back and forth.
 Ted Young . . . built a $\frac{3}{4}$ "- scale Northern, which may have been sold to the same person who purchased the Big Boy.
 The Big Boy was not a shelf engine and ran a number of tracks in the Mid-West."

-4884.UP4014.Kundt Date entry created or revised: 23 October 2015 Drawings or castings from: The only castings are cylinders from Ted McJannet's Miniature Power Products "Coventry Pacific" in Canada with wheels from Martin Evans "Columbia".
+4884.UP4014.Kundt Date entry created: 23 October 2015, last revised 20 December 2021 Drawings or castings from: The only castings are cylinders from Ted McJannet's Miniature Power Products "Coventry Pacific" in Canada with wheels from Martin Evans ́ "Columbia".
 Drawings are from "Live Steam" magazine and UP Historical Society, among others.

-Lettering: Union Pacific #4004, but may become #4014 Scale: 1:16 Owners: Richard Trounce (majority owner) and Don Carr, both from Toronto Contact: Richard's address is: richtt(at)sympatico(dot)ca Builder: Begun by Gerhard Kundt (died 2004) of Sarnia ON Year completed: Kundt worked on the loco approx. 1996-2004, still incomplete Year acquired by present owners: Sept.
+Lettering: Union Pacific #4004, but may become #4014 Scale: 1:16 Owners: Richard Trounce (majority owner) and Don Carr, both from Toronto Contact: Richard's address is: richtt(at)sympatico(dot)ca Builder: Begun by Gerhardt Kundt (died 2005) of Sarnia ON Year completed: Kundt worked on the loco 1996-2004, still incomplete Year acquired by present owners: Sept.
 2005 History, comments:

-Richard wrote in Oct.
-2015: "There is a complete thread on this locomotive (running from 2006 to present) in Chaski under 'Union Pacific Big Boy in 3/4" scale'.
+Richard confirmed in Dec.
+2021, that he is still working on the loco and that the Caski thread is active.
+He had written in Oct.
+2015: "There is a complete thread on this locomotive (running since 2006) in Chaski under 'Union Pacific Big Boy in 3/4" scale'.
 I have done most of the recent work, but most of the changes don't show.
 For a full description, see the thread on Chaski.
 The Big Boy will be superheated with 4 stainless superheaters that extend to the back of the firebox.
 It will also have automatic boiler pressure control with boiler pressure modulating the two-part propane control valve that feeds the burners.
 I have built the burners and they work, but I still have to make the control valve."
 "I have made the shield with the numbers 4004, but I am seriously considering making a new one with the number 4014 to match the Big Boy that is being restored.
 The shield is cut using a 0.030" dia. cutter with CNC."
 "The level of detail is amazing when you consider this was only Kundt's second locomotive."

-4884.UP4025.Knight Date entry created: 25 October 2015, last revised on 17 Nov.
-2017 Drawings or castings from: probably some castings from Friends/Yankee Shops Lettering: Union Pacific #4025 Scale: 1:16 Owner: Russ Page of Haverhill MA Contact: Ask Jim Leggett or Keith Wood at Montreal Live Steamers Builder: The late Lindy Knight of Saco ME Year completed: approx. 1975 Year acquired by present owner: unknown History, comments:
+4884.UP4025.Knight

+Date entry created: 25 October 2015, last revised 27 May 2020

+Drawings or castings from: probably some castings from Friends/Yankee Shops

+Lettering: Union Pacific #4025

+Scale: 1:16

+Owner: Russ Page of Haverhill MA and the Waushakum LS

+Contact: Contact: Pat Fahey at "faheypat22(at)yahoo(dot)com" will know more.

+Builder: The late Lindy Knight of Saco ME

+Year completed: approx. 1975

+Year acquired by present owner: unknown

+History, comments: